Flag desecration: Italy

+Jamaica

+Flag desecration is considered legal in Jamaica, especially because it is part of flag protocol to dispose of it when it is torn.

+A German advert depicted the flag being torched in a coffee shop.

 Japan

-In Japan, under Chapter 4, Article 92 of the Criminal Code, any desecration of a recognized foreign nation's national flag and symbol to dishonour that particular nation is prohibited and punishable by fine or penal labour, but only on complaint by the foreign government.
+In Japan, under Chapter 4, Article 92 of the Criminal Code, the desecration of a recognized foreign nation's national flag and symbol to dishonour that particular nation is illegal and results in fine or penal labour, but only on complaint by the foreign government.